huilinghe19/Raspberry_Pi/README.md

 # Epics Server
-1. Epics Base works on Raspberry Pi. (using Jördis Dokumentation).
+1. Epics Base works on Raspberry Pi (using Jördis's Dokumentation).

 2. To do:

    Read Epics Streamdevice and Asyn documentation and find how they work.

 # GPIB Device support
 1. Test how GPIB works.
-It does not work.
-No package gpib_ctypes is installed.
+It does not work with Keithley 2000.
+When I use Python to test the GPIB function, "No package gpib_ctypes is installed. ".

       Install linux-gpib and raspi_gpib_driver.
 Information link: https://github.com/elektronomikon/raspi_gpib_driver